grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

    done
    ```

-   > **Note**: Replace **prometheus_replica** with the unique label that would differentiate prometheus replicas in your setup.
+   > **Note:** Replace `prometheus_replica` with the unique label that would differentiate Prometheus replicas in your setup.

-   Again cleanup the duplicate blocks marked for deletion.
+   Clean up the duplicate blocks marked for deletion again:

    ```bash
    thanos tools bucket cleanup \